arnoo/angelspie/README.md

 ## Running

-Grab a release and run the angelspie "binary" in a terminal window.
-Once you have your configuration files figured out, you might want to run angelspie on startup.

-To run the dev version:
+Standalone releases are not yet ready (help is more than welcome on the packaging front).
+You'll need to run the dev version for now:

 - clone the git repository
 - `cd` into it
 - install the dependencies with `pipenv install`
 - run using `pipenv run hy angelspie.hy`

+Once you have your configuration files figured out, you might want to run angelspie on startup.

 ## Command line use